Indonesia Navy Declares Lost Sub With 53 Aboard Sunk

 Military chief Hadi Tjahjanto said the presence of an oil slick as well as debris near the site where the submarine last dove Wednesday off the island of Bali were clear proof the KRI Nanggala 402 had sunk.
 Indonesian officials earlier considered the vessel to be only missing, but said the submarine’s oxygen supply would have run out early Saturday.

-Navy Chief Yudo Margono told a press conference in Bali, “If it's an explosion, it will be in pieces.
+Navy Chief of Staff Adm.
+Yudo Margono said at a press conference in Bali, “If it's an explosion, it will be in pieces.
 The cracks happened gradually in some parts when it went down from 300 meters to 400 meters to 500 meters. ...
 If there was an explosion, it would be heard by the sonar."

 The navy previously said it believes the submarine sank to a depth of 600-700 meters (2,000-2,300 feet), much deeper than its collapse depth of 200 meters (655 feet), at which point water pressure would be greater than the hull could withstand.